Buying guide: Computer for DJing – by a DJ & computer specialist

 What I like about Apple is that things are easy to operate.

-If they work …
+If things work at all …

-Both Mac and PCs offer a full feature set for DJs.
+Both Mac and PCs offer a full feature-set for DJs.

 So, it is up to your personal preference what you like.